ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 - In the `EchoActivity`, the value is plucked from the intent and put in the TextView.

 #### Independent Practice: Add two numbers (15 mins)

+> This should be done as a pair programming exercise.

 Now, with the person next to you, without stopping every two minutes, do the following: